Welcome to Broken P Ranch

-Our garden is the centerpiece of the homestead.
+Our garden, a crucial part of Broken P Ranch, is the centerpiece of the homestead.
 We grow all the vegetables we eat in it over a year.
 Gardening is fun but not always easy, so I’m sharing my almost 20 years of intensive gardening experience with you here!

-Whether you’re homesteading on open land or in the suburbs, you can build the skills you need.
+Whether you’re homesteading on open land or in the suburbs, you can build the skills you need, much like those practiced at Broken P Ranch.
 These tutorials are here to guide you every step of the way.

 Bring the best of farm-style cooking into your own kitchen.
-You can enjoy hearty, homemade meals no matter where you live.
+At Broken P Ranch, you can enjoy hearty, homemade meals no matter where you live.

 I share practical homesteading skills, from-scratch recipes, and simple heartland wisdom to help you live a slower, more meaningful life.
 Everything here is rooted in self-sufficiency and seasonal living, from backyard gardens to preservation tips, holiday traditions to DIY projects.
 Pull up a chair—we’re making the most of every season, one jar, one recipe, and one memory at a time.